golubitsky/blog/quotes.md

 > I think of continuous delivery as a kind of second-generation extreme programming approach, firmly grounded in the techniques of test-driven development.

 —Dave Farley, [The Difference Between Continuous Delivery & Continuous Deployment, 3:19](https://youtu.be/7SNbDWob6cI?t=199)

+> Science may be thought of as the process of learning which ways of looking at things yield invariant laws.

+G. M. Weinberg, _An Introduction To General Systems Thinking_, p.
+203